|

 Lori L. Lake

-Mothers & Daughters.
-Her latest offering, Snow
+& Daughters.
+Her novel, Snow Moon Rising, won

-in General/Dramatic Fiction as well as the 2007 Ann Bannon
+as well as the 2007 Ann Bannon Popular Choice Award.
+She has

 workshops on writing topics such as character building, plot,